frePPLe/frepple/contrib/vc/README.txt

 workspaces to build the package.
 This document contains instructions on how to use these workspaces and some notes specific to the use of this compiler.

-Note:
-Using Visual Studio 2010 will NOT work: Python and its extension modules are all compiled with Visual C++ 2008, and the frePPle-Python requires you to use the same compiler and CRTs.
-Failure to use the same CRT causes trouble.
+Using more recent versions of Visual Studio will NOT work: Python and its extension modules are all compiled with Visual C++ 2008, and the frePPle needs to use the same compiler and C runtime libraries.

-Note:
-Only 32-bit builds are currently supported on Windows.
-FrePPLe compiles and works fine in 64-bit environments, but there is no reason right now to support both on Windows.

 PREREQUISITES